davidsantiago/perforate/README.md

 ```

 ## News

+* Released version 0.3.2, which updates the version of Criterium used (thus fixing a problem with the previous version attempting to use an incompatible one).

 * Released version 0.3.1, which fixes a bug that prevented `defcase` from working correctly when the argument list was not empty.